ebi-uniprot/uniprot-manual/help/gene_ontology.md

 Note that many UniProtKB keywords are manually mapped to GO terms (see document ' [Controlled vocabulary of keywords](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/docs/keywlist) '), but the resulting GO annotations in UniProtKB appear with a blue label as "inferred from electronic annotation".

-# GO subsets

-GO subsets, also known as GO slims, are cut-down versions of the GO which contain a subset of the terms.
-GO subsets are specified by tags within the ontology that indicate if a given term is a member of a particular subset.
-Read more about the creation and maintenance of GO subsets in this [guide](http://geneontology.org/docs/go-subset-guide/).

 # List of GO evidence codes found in UniProtKB

 -   EXP: Inferred from Experiment